unoplatform/uno/doc/articles/features/working-with-assets.md

 ## Qualify an asset

-When developing Windows apps, developers can to load different assets at runtime based on attributes which qualify their visibility in the app UX.
+When developing Windows apps, developers can load different assets at runtime based on attributes that qualify their visibility in the app UX.
 This allows you to tailor your app to different contexts to better suit users' hardware or language preferences.

 For instance, such **qualifiers** can selectively load different assets depending on scale, language, theme preferences, etc. This feature is notably useful when supporting high DPI screens or the norms of differing regions.